What are Outstanding Shares?

-This has been a guide to Shares Oustanding, meaning, definition and types.
-Here we also discuss top outstanding shares vs authorized shares, shares outstanding formula along with practical examples and why an investor should care about stocks outstanding.
+This has been a guide to Shares Oustanding, meaning, definition, formula, and types.
+Here we also discuss top outstanding shares vs authorized shares along with practical examples and why an investor should care about stocks outstanding.
 You may also go through the following recommended articles on basic accounting –